rafalp/async-caches/docs/api.md

 await cache.get_or_set(key: str, default: Serializable, *, timeout: Optional[int] = None, version: Optional[Version] = None) -> Any
 ```

 Gets value for key from the cache.
-If key doesn't exist, it is set with `default` value.
+If key doesn't exist or has expired, new key is set with `default` value.

+#### Required arguments

+##### `key`

+String with cache key to read or set.

+##### `default`

+Default value that should be returned if key doesn't exist in the cache, or has expired.
+It has to be JSON-serializable and will be set in cache if read didn't return the value.

+If `default` is callable, it will be called and it's return value will be set in cache.

+#### Optional arguments

+##### `timeout`

+Integer with number of seconds after which set key will expire and will be removed by the cache.

+Defaults to `None` (cache forever), unless default timeout is set for cache.

+##### `version`

+Version of key that should be get (or set).
+String or integer.

+Defaults to `None`, unless default version for set for the cache.

 ### `get_many`